SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 3. On OAuth 2.0 Client Registration screen configure the client parameters:

     - *Client ID* is automatically generated client identifier.
-Write this down for SAP Cloud Platform destination configuration.
+Write this down for SAP Cloud Platform destination configuration
-    - *Client Secret* - Enter your secred.
-You will need to remember this for SAP Cloud Platform destination configuration.
+    - *Client Secret* - Invent and enter a secret.
+You will need to remember this secret for creating the SAP Cloud Platform destination configuration later
     - *Description* - Suitable description for your client.
-Use : "<ApplicationName> Client" (e.g "tdfp0123456789 Client").
+Use : "<ApplicationName> Client" (e.g "tdfp0123456789 Client")
     - *Issuer Name* - Select your SAP Cloud Platform Subaccount Service Provider.
-This is configured as OAuth 2.0 Identity Provider in SAP Cloud for Customer.
+This is configured as OAuth 2.0 Identity Provider in SAP Cloud for Customer
     - *Scope* - Under scope select *UIWC:CC_HOME*

    Choose *Save and Close* after the configuration is complete.